mongodb/specifications/source/retryable-writes/retryable-writes.rst

 commands, a failed retry attempt will also interrupt execution of any additional write operations in the batch (regardless of the ordered option).
 This is no different than if a retryable error had been encountered without retryable behavior enabled or supported by the driver.
+Drivers are encouraged to provide access to an intermediary write result (e.g. BulkWriteResult, InsertManyResult) through the BulkWriteException, in accordance with the `CRUD`_ specification.

 Supported Write Operations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~